 Your forecast changes as you learn more about the market.
 But your target stays the same until it’s time to set a new target.

-But let’s say 2 weeks in, you’ve only sold 100 units.
-Your new monthly forecast would change to 200 (based on the first 2 weeks run rate), but your target remains 400.
-You need to do something different to close the gap between your forecast and target.
+An example.
+Say your monthly forecast and target is 400 units.
+But, let’s say 2 weeks in, you’ve only sold 100 units.
+Your new monthly forecast would change to 200 (based on the first 2 weeks run rate).
+But your target remains 400.
+You need to do something to close the gap between your forecast and target.

 The e-Commerce forecast